nikhilpatil12/wiki-chatbot/README.md

 ```bash
 npm install
 ```
-8. Once the installation is complete, run the following command to build the Angular app, Make sure you have Angular cli installed
+8. Once the installation is complete, run the following command to run the Angular app, Make sure you have Angular cli installed
 ```
 ng serve -o
 ```
-9. Use your server to run the web app

 ## Built With